storj-thirdparty/connector-influxdb/README.assets/Home.md

 ## Run

+Backups are iterated through and upload in 32KB chunks to the Storj network.

+The following flags  can be used with the `store` command:

+* `accesskey` - Connects to Storj network using instead of Serialized Access Key instead of API key, satellite url and encryption passphrase .
+* `shared` - Generates a restricted shareable serialized access with the restrictions specified in the Storj configuration file.
+* `debug` - Download the uploaded backup files to local disk inside project_folder/debug folder.

-Once you have built the project run the following commands as per your requirement:
+Once you have built the project you can run the following:

 ##### Get help